udem-dlteam/pnut/artifact.md

-# Pnut artifacts
+# Pnut artifact

+This artifact has the following structure:

+- `artifact.pdf`: This file
+- `pnut-artifact-image.tar.gz`: A docker image containing pnut and its dependencies
+- `pnut/`: pnut's source code
+- `pnut.sh/`: Accompanying website's source code

+The docker image serves as a self-contained environment to run pnut and this document assumes that the reader is using it.
+However, most of the instructions should work on any system with a C compiler and a POSIX compliant shell.

+Pnut is also available freely on GitHub https://github.com/udem-dlteam/pnut and the website can be accessed at https://pnut.sh.
+The website allows users to use Pnut to compile C code to shell scripts with a nice interface.
+It is not the focus of this artifact and is only provided as a mean to present pnut.

 ## Docker image

-The artifact is provided as a Docker image, which contains the pnut source files and all the necessary tools to compile and run pnut-sh and pnut-exe.
-The image comes with the following shells preinstalled: `bash`, `dash`, `ksh`, `mksh`, `yash`, `zsh`.
+The docker image is based on Ubuntu 24.04 (x86-64) and contains the pnut source files along with alll the necessary tools to compile and run pnut-sh and pnut-exe.
+It also comes with the following shells preinstalled: `bash`, `dash`, `ksh`, `mksh`, `yash`, `zsh`.

 To show compatibility with older bash versions, the image contains a Debian woody environment from July 2002 with `bash` version 2.05a.
 The environment